jnozzi/cocoadev.com/markdown/NSDocumentProblems.md

 -Paul
 ----

-I'm having issues with General/NSDocument, this is my first time using it so I'm probably messing something up.
+I'm having issues with NSDocument, this is my first time using it so I'm probably messing something up.
 I put some breakpoints in to see what happens to objects & such when it starts up.
 It starts up and a new empty document is created, and looks fine.

 I go to open a recent file, so far nothing really happens besides debug stuff that prints out what file it's supposed to be opening.

-Weird thing, but this could be my inexperience, all of the General/IBOutlets in my General/NSDocument sub-class or whatever (called it General/DBView) are now 0x0 in the debugger... what happened?
-Did I do something wrong and I'm totally doing General/NSDocument stuff wrong? any help would be appreciated, thanks :)
+Weird thing, but this could be my inexperience, all of the IBOutlets in my NSDocument sub-class or whatever (called it DBView) are now 0x0 in the debugger... what happened?
+Did I do something wrong and I'm totally doing NSDocument stuff wrong? any help would be appreciated, thanks :)
- ---General/JeremyK
+ ---JeremyK
  ----
- *Did you connect those General/IBOutlets to something in General/InterfaceBuilder?
+ *Did you connect those IBOutlets to something in InterfaceBuilder?
 Did you re-check those connections?*
 ----
 At what point in the creation of your document are all the outlets nil?
 ----
-They're all connected, re-connected too before checking the debugger the point I checked in the debugger was the - (BOOL)readFromFile:(General/NSString *)fileName ofType:(General/NSString *)docType method there was also a breakpoint before in the - (void)windowControllerDidLoadNib:(General/NSWindowController *) aController so that finished, and should then have connections right?
+They're all connected, re-connected too before checking the debugger the point I checked in the debugger was the - (BOOL)readFromFile:(NSString *)fileName ofType:(NSString *)docType method there was also a breakpoint before in the - (void)windowControllerDidLoadNib:(NSWindowController *) aController so that finished, and should then have connections right?

 Noticed that the file loading function is called before the nib is done loading... so I'll re-work this and get back on any issues or if it works, I'll set a variable with the file it has to open and have it udpate the interface when it's done loading nib and that might work!
---General/JeremyK
+--JeremyK
-YAY! it works, I just wasn't paying attention to the order of what was being called I guess, silly me, thanks all, now back to figuring out General/FMSqlite someone made to use so I don't have to require /usr/local/lib/libsqlite.a or whatever --General/JeremyK
+YAY! it works, I just wasn't paying attention to the order of what was being called I guess, silly me, thanks all, now back to figuring out FMSqlite someone made to use so I don't have to require /usr/local/lib/libsqlite.a or whatever --JeremyK

 *I shoulda mentioned the order.
 Yeah, it'll bite you if you're not careful.
 But congrats on its current workingness!*

 ----

-This seems like a good time to plug General/NSWindowController.
-While you can use General/NSDocument as its own window controller for simple situations, I strongly recommend using General/NSWindowControllers instead.
-General/NSWindowController gives you a better understanding how/when your nib file gets loaded, properly separates your UI handling (read: View) code from your document (read: Model) code, and is scalable.
+This seems like a good time to plug NSWindowController.
+While you can use NSDocument as its own window controller for simple situations, I strongly recommend using NSWindowControllers instead.
+NSWindowController gives you a better understanding how/when your nib file gets loaded, properly separates your UI handling (read: View) code from your document (read: Model) code, and is scalable.

--- General/MikeTrent
+-- MikeTrent

 ----